76 Best Things To Do in NYC [updated 2023]

 Niagara Falls tours are a great option to complete your trip to the Big Apple with a great dose of nature in its purest form.
 Accompanied by an expert guide and with transportation included from and to Manhattan, they are the best option to visit one of the most spectacular National Parks in the United States.

-Surely you count visiting Central Park among your plans in New York, but do you know what not to miss once you get there?
+Surely you count visiting Central Park among your New York City plans, but do you know what not to miss once you get there?
 Stroll through the Conservatory Gardens, a European-style garden with beautiful fountains and statues, Belvedere Castle, a small castle located at the highest point of the park with beautiful views, and Bethesda Terrace and its fountain, a marvel of architecture where you can take some spectacular photos.

-Its extension is enormous, so to help you orient yourself in the best possible way, I have prepared this guide about the park.
-15 things to do in Central Park.
-You have many options to tour this wonderful park, but a very special one is, for example, to take a carriage ride through Central Park.
+Its extension is huge, so to help you orient yourself in the best possible way, I have prepared this guide on 15 things to do in Central Park.
+You have many options to tour this wonderful park, but a very special one is, for example, a carriage ride through Central Park.

-In general, I recommend you to rent a bike (snow permitting) and spend a few hours getting lost in the lungs of Manhattan.
+In general, I recommend that you rent a bike (snow permitting) and spend a few hours to get lost in the lung of Manhattan.
 Let's roll!

-But if you travel with children, you can not miss the Central Park Zoo, a place where you can meet the most exotic species, both animal and wild.
+But if you are traveling with children, you can not miss the Central Park Zoo, a place to meet the most exotic species, both animal and wild.
 With your tickets for the Central Park Zoo you will have access to the main zoo, another one specially designed for children and also to the 4-D theater.

-8. SUMMIT One Vanderbilt observation deck opens: Midtown's newest observatory
+8. Inauguration of SUMMIT One Vanderbilt Observatory: Midtown's newest observatory

 Yes, you read that right.
-A few months after New York inaugurated the glassed-in observation deck the Edge, we are once again facing an opening that has left everyone with their mouths open: SUMMIT is a spectacular observation deck that you can't miss, both for the views it offers of Manhattan and for the incredible architecture of the building itself.
+A few months after New York inaugurated the glass-enclosed observation deck the Edge, we are once again facing an opening that has left everyone open-mouthed: SUMMIT is a spectacular observation deck that you can't miss, both for the views it offers of Manhattan and for the incredible architecture of the building itself.

 Here everything is designed for the visitor's enjoyment: perspectives with mirrors and glass for you to take the best photos, glassed-in viewpoints for you to feel the vertigo in first person, ultramodern elevators for you to feel the adrenaline in your body?
 I won't tell you more.
 If you want to organize your visit, check out this article on how to go up to the new SUMMIT One Vanderbilt observation deck.

-9. Have a picnic at another of Mahattan's parks: Bryant Park
+9. Have a picnic in another of Mahattan's parks: Bryant Park

 If you thought there was no green space in New York beyond Central Park, you were wrong.
 Along its long streets and avenues you will find small squares and parks where you will see a large crowd of New Yorkers strolling, playing sports or having a picnic on a break from work.
 If I have to choose my favorite among the best parks in New York (after, of course, the obligatory visit to Central Park) is Bryant Park.